getify/You-Dont-Know-JS/scope-closures/ch4.md

 ## Why Global Scope?

 It's likely no surprise to readers that most applications are composed of multiple (sometimes many!) individual JS files.
-So how exactly do all those separate files get stitched together in a single run-time context by the JS engine?
+So how exactly do all those separate files get stitched together in a single runtime context by the JS engine?

 With respect to browser-executed applications, there are three main ways.